How Couples Can Repair After Conflict: Real Tools for Real Relationships

 • “What’s one small step we can take together?”

-From Escalation to Understanding: A Step-by-Step Repair Sequence
+From Escalation to Understanding

 1. Recognize the Pattern